nikic/PHP-Parser/UPGRADE-2.0.md

 ### Rename of the `PhpParser\Parser` class

 `PhpParser\Parser` is now an interface, which is implemented by `Parser\Php5`, `Parser\Php7` and `Parser\Multiple`.
-If you use the `ParserFactory` described above to create your parser instance, this change should have no further impact on you.
+Parser tokens are now defined in `Parser\Tokens`.
+If you use the `ParserFactory` described above to create your parser instance, these changes should have no further impact on you.

 ### Removal of legacy aliases